-All coursework, internships and the dissertation must be completed within a six year time period from date of candidacy in the program.
-Courses transferred into the doctoral program must be within a seven year time limit for completion.
+All coursework, internships and the dissertation must be completed within a nine year time period from date of candidacy in the program.
+Courses taken or transferred into the doctoral program must be within a nine year time limit for completion.
 Any appeal for extension must be approved by the institution's Graduate Council and the Consortium Governing Board.

-To utilize graduate credit taken prior to the seven-year time limit, the student may request a time extension.
+To utilize graduate credit taken prior to the nine-year time limit, the student may request a time extension.
 These requests should be submitted before or during the semester in which the time limit expires.
-For further information please contact the Major Professor or the Office of Graduate Studies and Research.
+For further information please contact the Major Professor or the Graduate Studies School.